interlay/interlay.github.io/docs/guides/governance.md

 ## Fast-track a Proposal

-If you are a member of the [Kintsugi Technical Committee](kintsugi/governance#technical-committee), you can propose to fast-track proposals.
+If you are a member of the Interlay or Kintsugi Technical Committee, you can propose to fast-track proposals.

 - Go to Governance -> Tech. comm. -> Proposals -> Submit proposal
 - Enter the id of the proposal which you propose to fast-track to a referendum
 - Enter the delay for the enactment of the referendum.
 For almost instant enactment us a small block number like 3, for a large delay, use a larger number of blocks.

+?> Make sure to set at least 1 block delay to allow for the enactment of the referendum.

 ![TC](../_assets/img/guide/governance-technical-committee-1.png)